dmeim/ilovemypretty.com/public/feelings/lost/message.md

-Even when you feel lost, you are not forgotten—you are seen, known, and gently being led back to where you need to be.
-Sometimes we have to feel lost before we can truly be found.
+Even when you feel lost, you are not forgotten.
+You are seen, known, and gently being led back to where you need to be; have faith that He is there with you.